NSW Koori Knockout: Venues

-Koorie United won the Knockout in 1974 and it was decided that the Koori Knockout would be held the following year in Kempsey.
-The Kempsey Knockout was a memorial to the late Victor Wright Senior, a long-time supporter of the Knockout and of Aboriginal Football, who had died.
-From here the tradition commenced of the winning team hosting the Knockout.
+Koorie United won the Knockout in 1974, and it was decided that the Koori Knockout would be held in Kempsey the following year.
+The Kempsey Knockout was a memorial to the late Victor Wright Senior, a long-time supporter of the Knockout and of Aboriginal Football.
+From there, the tradition of the winning team hosting the Knockout commenced.

 The original winning trophy was donated by the Foundation for Aboriginal Affairs.

 The inscription on the trophy reads, NSW Koorie Sports Committee Annual Football Knockout Perpetual Trophy, donated by the Foundation of Aboriginal Affairs.

 BAC Walgett became the first team to win the Knockout on three consecutive occasions.
 Their first win in 1988 (at Newcastle) resulted in some controversy regarding the tradition of the winner hosting the carnival, questioning the capacity of a small remote country township (population around 2200) to stage such a major event.
 With upwards of 6000 footballers, 50-odd teams and officials, supporters and family coming to town in 1989 for the three-day carnival, the Walgett community carried the day and went on to win it at Walgett in 1989 and again in 1990.
 The BAC management team chose to stage the carnival in Sydney in 1991 for its 21st anniversary.